- December 15th*

 - Demonstrate timekeeping in various styles

-- A drum chart with cassette tape (i.e., From Studio and Big Band Drumming, Steve Houghton, or a commercial arrangement from a publisher like Kendor or Hal Leonard.
-You must play from a drum part or a transcription
+- A drum chart with backing track (i.e., CD or Media source - we can accommodate an 1/8th inch phone jack) from Studio and Big Band Drumming, Steve Houghton, or a commercial arrangement from a publisher like Kendor or Hal Leonard.
+You must play from a drum part or a transcription.

 - Any written solo etude or transcription (i.e., Modern Drummer transcription, Contemporary Drum Set Solos by Murray Houllif/Kendor, or Drum Improvising Studies, by Joe Lambert/Mel Bay)